demidko/demidko/README.md

   ## Experimental templates

   [![](https://img.shields.io/badge/utility%20(C/C++)-black?style=for-the-badge&logo=cplusplus)](https://github.com/demidko/utility/generate)
   _Heavy artillery.
+Consider using Rust instead of this pattern.
 Use this template to create native C/C++ utilities with Xmake build system.
 You will receive binaries for macOS, Windows, Linux after each commit in the GitHub Actions tab.
 This project is easy to convert to a native library._

   [![](https://img.shields.io/badge/graal%20utility%20(Java/Kotlin)-black?style=for-the-badge&logo=kotlin)](https://github.com/demidko/graal-utility/generate)
   _Heavy artillery.
 Use this template to create native Java/Kotlin applications with Gradle build system.
 You will receive binaries for macOS, Linux and Windows after each commit in the GitHub Actions tab._